 A program that focuses on the humanistic and scientific study of rhetoric, composition, literacy, and language/linguistic theories and their practical and pedagogical applications.
 Includes instruction in historical and contemporary rhetoric/composition theories; composition and criticism of written, visual, and mixed-media texts; analysis of literacy practices in cultural and cross-cultural contexts; and writing program administration.

 Students majoring in Rhetoric and Composition can advance up to a Masters degree.
 On average, 61% percent of women and 39% percent of men make up the degrees awarded across all college campuses.
-Rhetoric and Composition is has the largest number of granted degrees in Virginia.
+Rhetoric and Composition is has the largest number of granted degrees in Pennsylvania.
 The average annual income for a graduate with a bachelor's degree in Rhetoric and Composition is $38,900.